Supporting Our Parks & Rec Department

 - Strengthen the Financial Position of the Community Center

-- Research & Inform the Community and Decision Makers on Issues, Options and Opportunities
+- Research and Inform the Community and Decision Makers on Issues, Options and Opportunities

 You Can Help

-It takes a community working together to keep our community center vital and meeting the needs of all residents.
+It takes a community working together to keep our community center vital and meet the needs of all residents.
 FGCCC is a volunteer organization.
-We can use your skills, time and effort:
+We can use your skills, time, and effort:

 - Keep informed.
-Sign up for the FGCCC e-news, and bookmark this webpage for updates.
+Bookmark this webpage for updates.
+Visit us at Facebook.

-- Volunteer to help with grant writing, sponsor solicitation, and research into long term financing options
+- Volunteer to help with grant writing, sponsor solicitation, and research into community needs at the Center.

 - Donate to FGCCC.
 Buy and wear a logo shirt, hat, or other active wear.
 Or send in a donation via PayPal.